For more information on safely operating visit Workplace operations at COVID-19 alert levels

-You have to be across the property, the people, the paperwork and the processes.
-And as with any business, things keep changing, eg:
+You have to be across the property, the people, the paperwork, the processes and the law changes.

 Tenancy Services, a part of the Ministry of Business, Innovation and Employment, holds bond money in trust and has resources and services to help landlords and tenants understand their rights and responsibilities.